Who we are:

 1988 – George builds a basement studio in his home in Brampton, Ontario.
 Begins expanding his clientele.
 Works for Nelvana, Phoenix Animation, MGM, Hanna Barbera, Universal Studios, Sony Columbia Tristar, Epoch Animation, and DIC Entertainment.

-1995 – George opens a studio in Toronto in order to meet the demand for his services – and to free up space in his house!
+1995 – George opens a studio in Toronto to meet the demand for his services – and to free up space in his house!
 Tries to balance artistic and business directives.

 2000 – George partners with producer Brian Irving.
 Elliott Animation is awarded the contract for Sitting Ducks – a 3D animated series for Universal Studios.
-Elliott Animation takes the big leap into digital animation and becoming the first studio in the world to use 3D Studio Max in a series production.
+Elliott Animation takes the big leap into digital animation and became the first studio in the world to use 3D Studio Max in a series production.
 Full production commences using Alpha software!

 2002 – Elliott Animation produces Zixx Level One – an innovative live-action and 3D animated series – using the Lithtech game engine as the production software.
 Elliott Animation becomes one of the first studios in the world to use a video game engine as the main production software in a long-format broadcast series.

 2004 – Elliott Animation wins contract for 65 episodes of Yin Yang Yo – a Flash animated series for Jetix/Disney.
 It is Elliott Animation’s first 2.5D digital animated series.

 2007 – Elliott Animation begins production on Rollbots – a CG animated series for Amberwood Entertainment.
 Elliott uses an inniovative prototype hand held 3D camera system called the Gamecaster which enables real world camera control within a virtual environment.

 2008 – Elliott Animation breaks into live-action when it begins VFX work on the proprietary Fresh TV Inc. live action series, My Babystitter’s a Vampire for Disney, Teletoon, and Freemantle.
 George works as on-set VFX supervisor for 2 seasons.

 2009 – Elliott Animation and Fresh TV Inc. purchase a building and move their studio to the Junction Triangle in Toronto.